MasoniteFramework/masonite/readme.md

 ## About Masonite

-Masonite is the rapid application Python development framework that strives for elegant, readable and beautiful syntax.
+Masonite is the rapid application Python development framework that strives for elegant, readable, and beautiful syntax.
 Masonite makes building web applications fun, enjoyable and scalable.
-Masonite takes all the pain out of developing web applications from simple payment systems to removing mundane development tasks with a masonite cli companion called craft commands.
+Masonite takes much of the pain out of developing web applications from simple payment systems to removing mundane development tasks with a command line companion tool called craft commands.
 Masonite removes much of the mundane tasks of building web applications by:

 * Having a simple and expressive routing engine
 * Extremely powerful command line helpers called `craft` commands
 * A simple migration system, removing the "magic" and finger crossing of migrations
 * A great Active Record style ORM called Orator
 * A great filesystem architecture for navigating and expanding your project
+* An extremely powerful Service Container (IOC Container)
 * Service Providers which makes Masonite extremely extendable

 ## Learning Masonite

 Masonite strives to have extremely comprehensive documentation.
-All documentation can be [Found Here](https://josephmancuso.gitbooks.io/masonite/content/) and would be wise to go through the tutorials there.
+All documentation can be [Found Here](https://masoniteframework.gitbooks.io/docs/content/) and would be wise to go through the tutorials there.
 If you find any discrepencies or anything that doesn't make sense, be sure to comment directly on the documentation to start a discussion!

 ## Installation: